 We also offer a trip to Iceland in Winter.

 The listed price of the trip is per person based on double occupancy.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

 Shared Room (subject to the latest Covid-19 guidelines): You'll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $820.
-After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.
+Private Room: Have your own room, subject to availability, for a supplemental cost.
+After booking your trip, please request a single room when you fill out your traveler information form and we’ll send a separate invoice for the cost.

 This tour begins in Reykjavik in the late afternoon on Day 1.
 Your international flight will arrive at Iceland’s Keflavík International Airport and you’ll make your own way to the group hotel in Reykjavik.
 The tour ends on Day 10 where you can book your outbound flight to depart any time.
 It is up to you to arrange your own transportation to the international airport to catch your departing flight.